The-going/evlproject/content/core/user-api/event/_index.md

 	      descriptor.
 If that pointer is out of the caller's address space or points to read-only memory, the caller bluntly gets a memory access exception.

+-EBADFD	      A thread is currently pending on _evt_ protected by a
+	      different mutex.
+When multiple threads issue concurrent wait requests on the same event, they must use the same mutex to serialize.

 If _evt_ was statically initialized with EVL_EVENT_INITIALIZER(), then any error returned by [evl_new_event()]({{% relref "#evl_new_event"